13 Things to do in Vila Nova de Milfontes, Portugal

 Walking From the Town Centre to the Lighthouse

-The people of every town have a preferred walking route for relaxing and unwinding, and for the locals of Vila Nova de Milfontes, that’s the walk from the town centre to the lighthouse.
+The people of every town have a preferred walking route for relaxing and unwinding, and for the lucky locals of this charming Portuguese town, that’s the walk from the town centre to the lighthouse.
 This simple route passes some of the town’s main landmarks, like the Church of Our Lady of Grace and the St. Clement fort, while the lighthouse provides a great view of the estuary, Furnas beach, and the Atlantic.

 It is one of the most serene places in the area and probably the perfect spot to look back at your experiences in Vila Nova de Milfontes and enjoy the simple beauties that the area has to offer, like the locals do when the tourist season is over in Vila Nova de Milfontes, Portugal.